blat-blatnik/BeefWin32/README.md

 ## How to use

-Copy the `output` directory into your Beef project's `src` directory (You can also rename it to `Win32` instead of `output` if you want).
+Copy the `output/` directory into your Beef project's `src/` directory (You can also rename it to `Win32` instead of `output` if you want).
 You can then access all of the Win32 types, constants, and functions through the `Win32` class inside of the `Win32` namespace.

 ## Examples